-Mr. Zeto stated that his equation was unpolished but that it was "basically a combination of the units on the numerator, and then the denominator was some combination to the federal credits and state credits, and then that whole ratio will be adding to the CDLAC tie-breaker that exists."
+Mr. Zeto stated that his equation was unpolished but that it was "basically a combination with the units in the numerator, and then the denominator was a combination of the federal credits and state credits.
+That ratio will be added to the CDLAC tie-breaker that currently exists."